metagenomics/metagenomics-workshop/docs/assembly/megahit.rst

 should use 14 parallel threads.
 The output will be redirected to file `megahit.log`::

-  cd /vol/spool/workdir/assembly/
+  cd /mnt/volume/workdir/assembly/

-  qsub -cwd -pe multislot 14 -N megahit -b y \
-  /usr/bin/megahit -1 read1.fq -2 read2.fq -t 14 -o megahit_out
+  megahit -1 read1.fq -2 read2.fq -t 14 -o megahit_out

 The contig sequences are located in the `megahit_out` directory in file `final.contigs.fa`.
 Again, let's get some basic statistics on the